symfony/symfony-docs/cookbook/console/logging.rst

 What happens above is we disable exception catching, so that parent run method would throw the exceptions.
-When exception is caught, we simple log it by accessing the ``logger`` service from the service container and then handle the rest in the same way parent run method does that.
+When exception is caught, we simple log it by accessing the ``logger`` service from the service container and then handle the rest in the same way parent run method does that (Since parent :method:`run<Symfony\\Bundle\\FrameworkBundle\\Console\\Application::run>` method will not handle exceptions rendering and status code handling when `catchExceptions` is set to false, it has to be done in the overridden method).

 For our extended Application class to work properly with console shell mode we have to do a small trick to intercept ``autoExit`` setter, and store the